-Panic can set in as we begin to wonder is my plant dormant or dead.
-We may search the internet with the vague question: When do plants wake up in spring?
-Of course, there is no exact answer to that question because it depends on too many variables, such as which plant it is, what zone you live in and precise details of the weather your area has been experiencing.
+Panic can set in as we begin to wonder if the plant is dormant or dead.
+We may search the internet with the vague question: when do plants wake up in spring?
+Of course, there is no exact answer to that question because it depends on too many variables, such as which plant it is, what zone you live in, and precise details of the weather your area has been experiencing.
 Continue reading to learn how to tell if plants are dormant or dead.

 About Plant Dormancy

 This has probably happened at least once to every gardener; most of the garden greens up but one or more plants seem to not be coming back, so we begin to assume it is dead and may even dig it up to dispose of it.
 Even the most experienced gardeners have made the mistake of giving up on a plant that just needed a little extra rest.
 Unfortunately, there is no rule that says every plant will come out of dormancy by April 15 or some other exact date.